Erika Roe

+Aftermath

 While Roe was not the first or the last streaker at an athletic event, in 2007 The Independent of London declared that her "memorable" streak made her a suitable icon to represent all such streakers in their article on sports interruptions.
-The event prompted web site Manchester Confidential to dub her "the most famous British streaker".
+The event prompted web site Manchester Confidential to dub her "the most famous British streaker."

-Roe's continuing notoriety saw her appear on the nostalgic British TV programmes After They Were Famous (1999) and '80s Mania (2001).
+Roe's continuing fame saw her appear on the British TV programmes After They Were Famous (1999) and '80s Mania (2001).

 She worked at that time in a bookstore in Petersfield, Hampshire, but later moved with her husband and children to Portugal, where, as of 2001, she and her family operated a sweet potato farm.

 In March 2016 she appeared as a contestant on series 3 of The Island with Bear Grylls.
 This followed her re-appearance in 2015, to raise awareness for Breast Cancer.